aws-samples/amazon-es-check-cw-alarms/README.md

 ```

+To run as a Lambda:
+Follow the instructions [here](https://docs.aws.amazon.com/lambda/latest/dg/get-started-create-function.html), with the following changes:
+* For Runtime, use Python 2.7
+* For IAM Role, use a Lambda execution role with the added permissions in the provided sample IAM role (es-create-cwalarms-iamrole.json)
+* For Timeout: increase the value to 3 minutes (depending on the number of domains you have)
+* If desired, add environment variables:
+	* esprefix: only check domains beginning with this prefix
+	* esfree: minimum free space
+* Edit the Lambda code inline, and paste in the contents of es-check-cwalarms.py.

+ Save and test the Lambda.

 Es-create-cwalarms
 -------
-This script can be run from the command line to create the recommended set of alarms for a specific Amazon ES cluster.
+This Python 2.7 script can be run from the command line to create the recommended set of alarms for a specific Amazon ES cluster.

 It assumes you have the permissions listed in the provided sample IAM role.